About the Community Benefit State Law Profiles

 The Hilltop Institute's Community Benefit State Law Profiles (Profiles) present a comprehensive analysis of each state's community benefit landscape as defined by its laws, regulations, tax exemptions, and, in some cases, policies and activities of state executive agencies.
 The Profiles organize these state-level legal frameworks by the major categories of federal community benefit requirements found in §9007 of the Affordable Care Act (ACA), §501(r) of the Internal Revenue Code.
 As state policymakers and community stakeholders assess their state's community benefit landscape in the wake of national health reform, the Profiles provide a needed contextual basis for consideration of these policies against those of other states and federal community benefit benchmarks.

 The Profiles were originally published in March 2013.
-Because states typically update laws annually, Hilltop methodically reviewed the community benefit laws of all 50 states to identify changes that occurred between March 2013 and December 31, 2014.
-Each individual state Profile has been updated to reflect, in detail, current laws, regulations, and policies.
+Because states typically update laws during their annual legislative sessions, Hilltop methodically reviewed the community benefit laws of all 50 states twice in 2015 to ensure that all legislative changes were identified.
+The first update, published January 2015, identified changes that occurred between March 2013 and December 31, 2014.
+The second update, published December 2015, identified changes that occurred between January 1, 2015, and October 31, 2015.

-For a brief summary of the notable changes, click here.
+Read a brief summary of the notable changes.

-Hilltop legal staff conducted an independent analysis of state community benefit laws and regulations to identify changes that occurred between the initial publication of the Profiles in March 2013 and December 31, 2014.
+Hilltop legal staff conducted independent analyses of state community benefit laws and regulations to identify changes that occurred between the initial publication of the Profiles in March 2013 and December 31, 2014, and then between January 1, 2015, and October 31, 2015.
 Where appropriate, text was revised to reflect the current state of the law.
 The updated Profiles retain the organizational structure of the original Profiles: they are organized by the major categories of federal community benefit requirements found in §9007 of the ACA, §501(r) of the Internal Revenue Code.

 The initial identification of community benefit laws in the 50 states was performed by law students using a data collection tool developed by Hilltop.
 The tool's variables were designed to capture state law requirements similar to those of §9007 of the ACA (IRC §501(r)) and IRS "community benefit" reporting requirements, with three additional variables for capturing relevant state tax exemptions.
 Primarily for the purpose of confirming law students' negative findings, Hilltop conducted an electronic survey of state hospital associations.
 Both the law student-collected data and results of the hospital association survey were used as part of an independent review and analysis of primary source materials-state community benefit laws and regulations-conducted by JD/MPH-credentialed Hilltop staff.
 The results of that review appear in the Profiles.